Anxiety

 If your anxiety is longstanding and entrenched take heart: Some of the best gains I have seen in counselling are among people who have “hit bottom” with regard to their anxiety and are willing and motivated to undertake therapy.
 With anxiety treatment, the more you put into your homework outside of sessions, the more you can expect to get out of it.

-I generally utilize Cognitive Behavioural Therapy (CBT),a research-based method for treating specific anxiety symptoms, unless my clients are seeking a different therapeutic approach.
+Historically I have often utilized Cognitive Behavioural Therapy (CBT), a research-based method for treating specific anxiety symptoms, unless my clients are seeking a different therapeutic approach.
 Depending on the symptoms you are experiencing, we may choose from several or most of the following CBT techniques:

 • Cognitive Restructuring – Challenging thinking patterns which feed anxiety and replacing them with realistic thoughts about your situation.